 This public space holds a long and diverse history under French, Spanish, and American rule that includes recreational, religious, military, cultural, and political events involving diverse groups of people.
 However, it was the gatherings of enslaved Africans on Sunday afternoons and the influence of their traditional practices on popular culture that made Congo Square known around the world.
 This location hosted public performances of African and African-based music, song, and dance over a longer period of time and at later dates than any other public location in North America.

 A Place of Performance

 The influence of those African cultural practices (rhythmic cells, songs, music, dances, religious belief systems, marketing, and cuisine) on the culture of New Orleans is significant.
 The rhythms and variations played in Congo Square are found at the core of early New Orleans jazz compositions and became an integral part of indigenous New Orleans music.
-They are still heard in second line and parade beats, the music and songs of Mardi Gras Indians, and the music of brass bands that play for jazz funerals and black social aid and pleasure club parades.
+They are still heard in second line and parade beats, the music and songs of Mardi Gras, or Black Masking, Indians, and the music of brass bands that play for jazz funerals and Black social aid and pleasure club parades.